hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 1. a position/offset is a "timestamp" independent of a system clock
 2. reading state from this position is a **deterministic** process
+3. write is simply an atomic `append`, to a cell that is "filled" or "not".
 3. an offset is **monotonically increasing** -- fun with binary search!

 ```